Marry Me Quiche Recipe (Yes, It’s That Good)

 Instructions

-• Mix Wet Ingredients: In another bowl, whisk the egg, milk, melted butter (or coconut oil), vanilla extract, and grated ginger.
+• In a separate bowl, whisk the egg, milk, melted butter, vanilla, and grated ginger.
+If using cinnamon, add it here too.

 Notes